anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 - **Kubernetes Control Plane**: this is the core of a Kubernetes cluster - the apiserver, etcd cluster, kube-scheduler and the various controller-managers.
-The control plane (in particular the apiserver) provide a centralised point by which the networking solution is managed using an abstract management API.
+The control plane (in particular the apiserver) provide a centralised point by which the networking solution is managed using a centralised management API.
 - **Default CNI Plugin (Cluster Network)**: this is the default cluster network plugin that has been deployed within the cluster to provide IP addresses to Pods.
 Note that support for IPv6 requires not only changes in the Kubernetes control plane, but